GIRA/PhysicalBits/docs/CONTRIBUTING.md

 ## Contributing

+IMPORTANT: This whole document is outdated since v0.3.

 First of all, thank you for your interest in the project.
 Depending on what you're trying to do you'll need some basic knowledge of C/C++, Smalltalk, and HTML/Javascript.
 Below you'll find instructions on how to get started.

 ### Folder structure